inspec/inspec/README.md

 Those variables are defined in [AWS CLI Docs](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-environment)

 Now you can use `inspec exec inspec-aws`.

-Please note, that you have to define the AWS target in future: `inspec exec inspec-aws -t aws://accesskey:secret@region`.
+Our future intent is to support an `aws` target for InSpec/Train, so you may also pass credentials `inspec exec inspec-aws -t aws://accesskey:secret@region`.

 ## Use the resources